Acupuncture in Portland, Maine

 How Does Acupuncture Work?

 Acupuncture works through the two main functions of enhancing circulation and modulating muscle tone.
-These two functions are foundational in the treatment of internal medicine and external medicine or sports medicine.
-By promoting the circulation of bodily fluids such as blood and lymph, acupuncture activates the parasympathetic nervous system, facilitates decreased inflammation and pain, and speeds healing and recovery.
-Often, the strategy behind acupuncture is creating flow, movement, and circulation through the body or a particular area of the body.
-Gathering the body’s resources, such as blood & qi, to an area of ‘deficiency’ that lacks good blood flow or dispersing the body’s resources from an area of ‘excess’ or ‘inflammation’ are common treatment strategies to bring the body back into balance.
+These two functions are foundational in the treatment of internal conditions and external injuries.
+By promoting the circulation of bodily fluids such as blood and lymph, acupuncture decreases pain and inflammation, speeds healing and recovery, and can activate the parasympathetic nervous system.
+Often, the strategy behind acupuncture is to create flow, movement, or circulation through the body or a particular area of the body.
+For example, an acupuncture practitioner may strategize to gather the body’s resources, such as blood & qi, to an area of deficiency or poor circulation.
+Another common strategy is to disperse or spread the body’s resources from an area of excess that has too much concentration of blood & qi or inflammation in an area.
+The goal is to harmonize and create a balanced ecosystem in the body.

-Chinese medicine is best described with analogy & simile.
-Recognizing the ecosystem of the body as a reflection of the natural world is a fundamental aspect of understanding Chinese medical perspectives.
-If a river is clogged with rocks and debris, its ability to flow and move becomes hindered.
-The same can be said for our circulatory system when we acquire muscle knots and hardened muscle tissue from injury or overuse.
-If we have knotted muscle fibers blocking optimal circulation from moving through an area, the muscles and tendons downstream often lack the full nourishment they need.
-Acupuncture is a highly effective tool for picking debris and rocks out of the river, i.e., addressing muscle knots and tissue changes by softening and lengthening muscle fibers.
+Chinese medicine is best described through analogy & simile.
+Recognizing the body as a reflection of the natural world is a fundamental aspect of understanding the lens of Chinese medicine.
+Thousands of years ago, medical philosophers recognized that our bodies reflect the laws of nature.
+The seasonal changes and patterns we see outside ourselves exist as patterns of health and illness in the body.
+If a river is clogged with rocks and debris, its ability to flow and move becomes compromised.
+The same can be said of our circulatory system when muscle tissues harden, and knots accumulate from injury and overuse (or even plaque buildup in the arteries).
+Knotted muscle fibers act like rocks and debris in a river, blocking optimal circulation from moving through an area.
+Lack of good circulation starves the muscles and tendons downstream from the nourishment they need.
+This pattern can turn into conditions like Raynaud's syndrome, or Carpel Tunnel if left untreated for an extended period of time.
+The good news is acupuncture is highly effective at addressing muscle knots and tissue changes by softening and lengthening muscle fibers and enhancing blood flow!

-According to Western medicine, acupuncture calms the body and promotes physical and emotional well-being.
-Acupuncture activates the parasympathetic nervous system, stimulates the release of endorphins, reduces the number of pro-inflammatory markers in the body, and can also affect the level of pain-modulating neurotransmitters at various sites along the nociceptive pathways.
-Acupuncture also promotes endocrine system harmony, enhances circulation and immune function, and promotes central nervous system calmness.
-Many biochemical changes occur in the body during acupuncture.
+When used for internal medical conditions, acupuncture is known to stimulate the release of endorphins, reduce the number of pro-inflammatory markers in the body, and also affect the level of pain-modulating neurotransmitters at various sites along the nociceptive pathways.
+It also promotes endocrine system harmony, enhances circulation and immune function, and promotes central nervous system calmness.

 Conditions Treated With Acupuncture & Chinese Medicine

-Chinese medicine & acupuncture treats the following list of injury and illness patterns.
+Chinese medicine & acupuncture treat the following list of common injury and illness patterns.
 If you do not see the symptom(s) you are struggling with, please know this is not a comprehensive list.

 GENERAL HEALTH